-- "dog trailer" means a trailer that has 2 axle groups with the front axle group being steered by connection to the towing vehicle. - "dolly" means a specially designed pig trailer used to convert a semi trailer into a dog trailer. - "drawbar" means a part of a trailer (other than a semi-trailer) that connects the trailer body to a coupling for towing purposes. - "driver" means the person driving or in control of a motor vehicle. - "equipment trailer" means a vehicle built to transport machinery or equipment that forms an integral part of the vehicle. - "equivalent standard axles" see section 9. - "exempted vehicle" see section 8. - "fifth wheel coupling" means a device, other than the upper rotating element and the kingpin (which are parts of a semi-trailer), used with a prime mover, semi-trailer or a converter dolly to permit quick coupling and uncoupling and to provide for a point of rotation. - "GCM" (gross combination mass) means the maximum loaded mass of a motor vehicle and any vehicles it may lawfully tow- - (a) stated by the vehicle's manufacturer- - (i) on the vehicle's compliance plate; or - (ii) if there is no compliance plate-in another place; or - (b) stated by the vehicle registration authority if- - (i) the manufacturer has not stated the vehicle's maximum loaded mass; or - (ii) the manufacturer cannot be identified; or
+- "dog trailer" means a trailer that has 2 axle groups with the front axle group being steered by connection to the towing vehicle. - "dolly" means a specially designed pig trailer used to convert a semi trailer into a dog trailer. - "drawbar" means a part of a trailer (other than a semi-trailer) that connects the trailer body to a coupling for towing purposes. - "driver" means the person driving or in control of a motor vehicle. - "equipment trailer" means a vehicle built to transport machinery or equipment that forms an integral part of the vehicle. - "equivalent standard axles" see section 9. - "exempted vehicle" see section 8. - "escort vehicle" means a vehicle that- - (a) travels with an oversize vehicle to warn other road users of the oversize vehicle's presence; and - (b) is required to be driven by an escort vehicle driver under a guideline or permit under part 2A.

+- "escort vehicle driver" means a person who holds an appointment under part 4A as an accredited person with the functions of an escort vehicle driver. - "fifth wheel coupling" means a device, other than the upper rotating element and the kingpin (which are parts of a semi-trailer), used with a prime mover, semi-trailer or a converter dolly to permit quick coupling and uncoupling and to provide for a point of rotation. - "front articulation point" of a trailer means the point of articulation at the front of the trailer. - "GCM" (gross combination mass) means the maximum loaded mass of a motor vehicle and any vehicles it may lawfully tow- - (a) stated by the vehicle's manufacturer- - (i) on the vehicle's compliance plate; or - (ii) if there is no compliance plate-in another place; or - (b) stated by the vehicle registration authority if- - (i) the manufacturer has not stated the vehicle's maximum loaded mass; or - (ii) the manufacturer cannot be identified; or - (iii) the vehicle has been modified and the maximum loaded mass stated by the manufacturer is no longer appropriate. - "GTMR" (gross trailer mass rating) means the mass transmitted to the ground by the axles of a trailer when- - (a) coupled to a towing vehicle; and - (b) carrying its maximum load approximately uniformly distributed over the load bearing area. - "indivisible load" means a load that can not, without disproportionate effort, expense or risk of damage, be divided into 2 or more smaller loads for transportation. - "journey length" see section 9.

-- (iii) the vehicle has been modified and the maximum loaded mass stated by the manufacturer is no longer appropriate. - "GTMR" (gross trailer mass rating) means the mass transmitted to the ground by the axles of a trailer when- - (a) coupled to a towing vehicle; and - (b) carrying its maximum load approximately uniformly distributed over the load bearing area. - "indivisible load" means a load that can not, without disproportionate effort, expense or risk of damage, be divided into 2 or more smaller loads for transportation. - "journey length" see section 9. - "livestock vehicle" means a single vehicle or a combination built to carry livestock. - "load", of a vehicle, includes- - (a) anything normally removed from the vehicle when it is not in use; and - (b) anything that may fall from the vehicle when it is in motion. - "load carrying vehicle" means a vehicle designed and built to carry goods in addition to any fuel, water, lubricants, tools and any other equipment or accessories necessary for the vehicle's normal operation. - "loaded mass" of a vehicle means the vehicle's mass together with the mass of the vehicle's load that is transmitted to the ground. - "loading requirement", for a vehicle, means a provision of schedule 10 applying to it. - "load-sharing suspension" means an axle group suspension system- - (a) built to divide the load between the tyres on the group so no tyre carries a mass more than 10% above the mass it would carry if the load were divided equally; and - (b) with effective damping characteristics on all axles of the group.
+- "livestock vehicle" means a single vehicle or a combination built to carry livestock. - "load", of a vehicle, includes- - (a) anything normally removed from the vehicle when it is not in use; and - (b) anything that may fall from the vehicle when it is in motion. - "load carrying vehicle" means a vehicle designed and built to carry goods in addition to any fuel, water, lubricants, tools and any other equipment or accessories necessary for the vehicle's normal operation. - "loaded mass" of a vehicle means the vehicle's mass together with the mass of the vehicle's load that is transmitted to the ground. - "loading requirement", for a vehicle, means a provision of schedule 10 applying to it. - "load-sharing suspension" means an axle group suspension system- - (a) built to divide the load between the tyres on the group so no tyre carries a mass more than 10% above the mass it would carry if the load were divided equally; and - (b) with effective damping characteristics on all axles of the group.